victor-n-thuo/Real-Estate-Acquisition-Model/README.md

 *   [**Excel Model File 1:** Pro Forma with Sensitivity & Scenario Analysis](./Model%20with%20scenario%20and%20sensitivity.xlsx)
 *   [**Excel Model File 2:** NPV & IRR Valuation Analysis](./NPV,%20IRR,%20XIRR,%20XNPV.xlsx)

-*(Note: Ensure your Excel files are named exactly as referenced above and uploaded to the GitHub repository for the links to work.)*